-Grass-Cast cannot tell the difference between desirable forage species and undesirable forage species, therefore it is important for producers to know what proportion of a pasture is occupied by weeds and how well those weeds respond to rain (or lack of rain) compared to the desirable species.
-Producers should monitor these different vegetation types to see if one is responding to the weather better than the other and adjust Grass-Cast’s productivity estimates accordingly.
+Grass-Cast cannot tell the difference between desirable forage species and undesirable forage species.
+So, it is important for grassland managers to know what proportion of a pasture is occupied by weeds, and how well those weeds respond to rain (or lack of rain) compared to the desirable species.
+Monitor these different vegetation types to see if one is responding to the weather better than the other and adjust Grass-Cast’s productivity estimates accordingly.

-Grass-Cast also does not directly account for local management practices, such as grazing intensity in previous years.
-Producers should therefore adjust Grass-Cast’s estimates accordingly.
+Grass-Cast also does not account directly for local management practices, such as grazing intensity in previous years.
+Producers should therefore monitor pastures to see which ones respond better (or worse) to the weather and adjust Grass-Cast’s productivity estimates upward (or downward) accordingly.

-Grass-Cast is a collaboration among the USDA Agricultural Research Service (ARS), the USDA Natural Resources Conservation Service (NRCS), the National Drought Mitigation Center (NDMC), Colorado State University, the University of Arizona, and the USDA Northern Plains Climate Hub (NPCH).
+Grass-Cast is a collaboration among the USDA Agricultural Research Service (ARS), the USDA Natural Resources Conservation Service (NRCS), the National Drought Mitigation Center (NDMC), Colorado State University, the University of Arizona, and the USDA Climate Hubs.

 Funding for this project came from the USDA ARS and NRCS, and the National Drought Mitigation Center.